 20. Search from a Family Tree profile.

 FamilySearch can help you find records faster by filling in the search form with details on someone in the Family Tree.
-In the person’s Details view, look under the Search Records section of the right column and select FamilySearch, Ancestry, Findmypast or MyHeritage.
+In the person’s Details view, look under the Search Records section of the right column and select FamilySearch, Ancestry.com, Findmypast or MyHeritage.
 You can attach a matching record from FamilySearch to everyone it pertains to in the tree.
-Now MyHeritage can do that, too.
 Look for the link at the bottom of the record to “Attach source to FamilySearch.”

 21. Get more help.

-To find articles and videos about using FamilySearch, Click on Get Help, then Help Center and search on a topic.
+To find articles and videos about using FamilySearch, Click on the question mark icon in the upper right, then search the Help Center by topic.
 For example, search for Civil War, and the matches include an article on South Carolina Civil War service records of Confederate soldiers, videos on researching Civil War records and more.

 22. Volunteer to index records.